 - 1 cup salted butter, softened 2 sticks, or 16 tbsp, or 226 grams

 - 1 tsp vanilla extract

 - 2 cups all-purpose flour spooned & leveled or weighed out, 270 grams

 - 4 ounces milk or white chocolate, for decorating

-Prep: Make sure your butter has been softened at room temperature.
-Preheat your oven to 325 degrees F (yes, 325 not 350!).
-Line a few baking sheets with parchment paper or a silicone baking mat.
+- Prep: Make sure your butter has been softened at room temperature.
+Preheat your oven to 325° F. Line baking sheets with parchment paper or a silicone baking mat.

-Bake: There's no dough chilling in this recipe - hip hip hooray!
+- Bake: There's no dough chilling in this recipe!
 Bake the cookies for 12-14 minutes.
 (I usually have to do the full 14).
 The cookies will be soft right out of the oven, so let them cool about 10 minutes on the baking sheet before transferring to a cooling rack.

-Decorate: Drizzle the cookies with melted white chocolate, milk chocolate, or any other kind of chocolate you like!
+- Decorate: Drizzle cooled cookies with melted white chocolate, milk chocolate, or any type of chocolate you like!